 The principal dentist was the safeguarding lead.
 The practice had policies and procedures in place for safeguarding adults and child protection.
 All staff including non-clinical staff had completed child protection and adult safeguarding training.
 Details of the local authority safeguarding teams were readily available, as were the relevant safeguarding escalation flowcharts and diagrams for recording incidents.
-This information was also displayed on the staffroom notice board and the reception area.
+This information was also displayed in the reception area.
 Staff we spoke with demonstrated an understanding of safeguarding issues including how to respond to suspected and actual safeguarding incidents.